Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient Model

 \end{proposition} where $B_{t} = \mu - \theta_{t}(\gamma(s_{t}-s_{0}) + s_{0}) + (\alpha - \theta_{t} \beta)y_{t}$ and $f_\xi:\mathbb{R} \mapsto \mathbb{R}_+$ is the density function for $\xi$ (RV).

 The proof begins decomposing the likelihood function presented in \ref{eq:mle_packed} and subsequently applying the log to both sides, allowing the log of the products to be separated as a sum of logarithms.
 The term including $\bar{b}_t$ is then rewritten using the definition of the disturbance model and the remaining terms correspond to deterministic system dynamics.

-Note that this formulation is nonlinear due to the bi-linear terms in Constraints \eqref{c_bta} and \eqref{eq:mle_b_const_2}, and cannot be solved directly by commercial solvers.
-While standard techniques such as McCormick relaxation can be used to remove these terms, we found that using a coarse grid search to perform parameter estimation gave better results computationally.
+The objective function may be nonlinear depending on the choice of disturbance distribution $\epsilon_{i,t}$, which we established assumptions for in Section 4.2 (i.i.d., $\mathbb{E}[\epsilon_{i,t}]=0$, and $\mathbb{E}[\epsilon_{i,t}^2]<\infty$).
+See Remark~\ref{remark-convexity} for choices of disturbance distribution that lead to convex objective functions.
+Furthermore, the products of continuous decision variables in Constraints \eqref{eq:mle_s_const}, \eqref{eq:mle_theta_const}, \eqref{c_bta} and \eqref{eq:mle_b_const_2} are nonlinear and cannot be solved directly by commercial solvers.
+We used a coarse grid search to handle the products of continuous variables in the parameter estimation and found that it gave strong computational results.
 See~\ref{EC_patparamest} for details on our coarse grid search procedure.

+\begin{remark} Problem~\eqref{eq:mle_prob} can be expressed as a linear or convex optimization problem for fixed $\gamma$, $\rho$, $s_0$, and $\beta$ under the assumption that $\epsilon_{i,t}$ is Laplace or Normally distributed.
+In both cases, standard convex optimization techniques are guaranteed to yield a global optimum. \end{remark}